 The Repertorio Español records contain the organizational papers of Repertorio Español, a New York-based Spanish-language theater company active from the late 1960s to the present.

-The collection contains audiovisual materials including DVDs with television commercials; media coverage; and excerpts, scenes and full performances as well as non-theatre related footage.
+The collection contains audiovisual materials including DVDs with television commercials; media coverage; and excerpts, scenes and full performances as well as non-theater related footage.
 The collection also consists of fundraising records, show files, photographs, clippings, programs and scrapbooks documenting the operation of the theater.
 A recent donation included audio and video cassettes.

-Series one contains showfiles related to various Repertorio Español productions, which include clippings, ephemera, photograhs and some promotional materials and is arranged primarily by production name.
-Series two contains materials relating to productions on tour, which mostly contain administrative documents outlinging contracts, correspondence and publications detailing and publicizing the tours.
+Series one contains show files related to various Repertorio Español productions, which include clippings, ephemera, photographs and some promotional materials and is arranged primarily by production name.
+Series two contains materials relating to productions on tour, which mostly contain administrative documents outlining contracts, correspondence and publications detailing and publicizing the tours.
 Series three contains materials relating to promotion of Repertorio Español's productions and outreach to the greater community and is arranged by production name.
-Series four contains materials related to the fundraising that the organization did, including grant applications and outreach to funders.
+Series four contains materials related to fundraising that the organization did, including grant applications and outreach to funders.
 Series 5 contains correspondence files maintained by Repertorio on their interactions with community organizations, actors, writers and other artists; it is arranged by name of correspondent and organization.
 Series six contains clipping files maintained by Repertorio Españal on productions and news featuring the organization's work in the community; it is organized by publication title and date.
 Series seven contains audiovisual recordings of performances and recordings of media outlets on a variety of formats, including reel-to-reel, cassette tapes, VHS tapes, and DVDs.
-Series 8 contains files of slides and contact sheets of Repertio Español performances, actors, and events; this series is arranged by performance name and actor name.
+Series 8 contains files of slides and contact sheets of Repertio Español performances, actors and events; this series is arranged by performance name and actor name.